Research at the Department of Future Technologies

 - Data Analysis and Machine Learning

 - Learning Analytics and Education Technology

-Our Information Technology research focuses on modern Software and Communication Systems, Cyber Safety, and Embedded Electronic Systems, especially the Internet of Things (IoT).
+Our Information and Communication Technology research focuses on modern Software and Communication Systems, Cyber Safety, and Embedded Electronic Systems, especially the Internet of Things (IoT).

 - Cyber Society, Safety and Privacy